• Skip to primary navigation

 For example, let’s look at square numbers.
 A square number is the product of a number multiplied by itself.
 For example 25 is a square number because it’s equal to 5 x 5.
 In the chart, square numbers form a straight diagonal line across the chart like so:

-Need more multiplication facts practice?
+Need more multiplication resources?

 Thanks for reading today’s post about times tables and multiplication charts.
 Happy multiplying!